Members

 - Authorization policies that grant specific permissions on specific resources.

 To answer "what can Alice do?", check all three.
-To grant Alice a new permission, add it at the layer that matches the scope — team-wide via a team role, single-resource via a policy.
+To grant Alice a new permission, add it at the layer that matches the scope: team-wide via a team role, or single-resource via a policy.

 Manage members